 A college may promote its student-faculty ratio to prospective students, especially if it’s in the single digits.
 But this number ratio can be more or less important depending on what you’re hoping to get out of your college experience.
 Lower student-faculty ratios usually mean smaller class sizes.
 If you want to develop close relationships with your professors and conduct research with them, you should look for schools with low student-faculty ratios.
 A lower number also means you’ll have increased opportunities for support should the need arise.
 Because there are fewer students, faculty members will know you better, be more available, and will likely offer you the support you need, whenever you need it.
 If opportunities like these are important to you, student-faculty ratio will likely be much more important in your search.

-If you’re planning to use college as a means of making new friends and connections and are more focused on the experiences you can have outside the classroom, student-faculty ratio may not be as important to you.
+If you’re planning to use college as a means of making new friends and connections and are more focused on the experiences you can have outside the classroom, a student-faculty ratio may not be as important to you.
 A school with a higher ratio provides some reassurance that there will be plenty of students to meet and spend time with.
 You may also prefer to be just a face in the crowd in class and on campus.
 If so, look for schools with high student-faculty ratios.
 You can still make great connections with faculty members—you’ll just have more students to compete with over office hours.

 Should I care about this number?

-Ultimately, student-faculty ratio is only as important as you think it is.
+Ultimately, the student-faculty ratio is only as important as you think it is.
 If conducting research with professors and forming relationships with other faculty members is something you desire, then a low student-faculty ratio is something you’ll want to look out for.
 If you’re more interested in having larger classes and lots of new people to meet (or more anonymity), a high student-faculty ratio will probably be a better option for you.
 When looking for colleges, you should keep in mind that smaller schools will almost always have a smaller ratio than larger schools.

 Related: Video: Advantages and Disadvantages of Small Schools